metamn/rough-hands/README.md

 This is a demo page for the Rough Hands online store.
 It is based on the WordPress WooCommerce plugin and their Storefront e-commerce theme.

-Storefront is the default standard for WooCommerce and we are adapting it to the Rough Hands needs using this current child theme.
+Storefront is the default standard for WooCommerce and we are adapting it to the Rough Hands needs with a child theme.

 Stick to the standards whenever possible for better performance and future compatibility.